William Craig1,2

 d.
 1719

-Robert Rhea married Janet Hampton, daughter of John Hampton and Martha Unknown, on 9 November 1689 in Monmouth Co., New Jersey.1 Robert Rhea died in 1719.
+Robert Rhea married Janet Hampton, daughter of John Hampton and Martha (?), on 9 November 1689 in Monmouth County, New Jersey.1 Robert Rhea died in 1719.

 Children of Robert Rhea and Janet Hampton